Just-deen/POST-requests-using-HTML-forms-and-Google-sheets/README.md

 • Use the provided search bars to gather more information about the dogs.

 • Fill in the form to make a selection and submit your contact details.

-## License

-This project is open-source and free to use.